proteanhq/protean/docs/user/configuration.rst

 .. code-block:: python

     domain = Domain(__name__)
-    domain.config.from_object('yourapplication.default_settings')
+    domain.config.from_object('application.default_settings')
-    domain.config.from_envvar('YOURAPPLICATION_SETTINGS')
+    domain.config.from_envvar('APPLICATION_SETTINGS')

-This first loads the configuration from the *yourapplication.default_settings* module and then overrides the values with the contents of the file the **YOURAPPLICATION_SETTINGS** environment variable points to.
+This first loads the configuration from the *application.default_settings* module and then overrides the values with the contents of the file the **APPLICATION_SETTINGS** environment variable points to.
 This environment variable can be set on Linux or OS X with the export command in the shell before starting the server:

 .. code-block:: shell

-    $ export YOURAPPLICATION_SETTINGS=/path/to/settings.cfg
+    $ export APPLICATION_SETTINGS=/path/to/settings.cfg
     $ python load-domain.py

 The configuration files themselves are actual Python files.
 Only values in uppercase are actually stored in the config object later on.
 So make sure to use uppercase letters for your config keys.